 Sea & Sky photograhs of Santa Cruz and nearby

-Next, enjoy some photographs taken in June 2015 by my brother in law, John, as he took in the sights from a private plane, plus some that I’ve taken over the years of the beach area.
+This photograph was taken in June 2015 by my brother in law, John, as he took in the sights from a private plane over Santa Cruz County:

 More than a place to visit: living in Santa Cruz